 This recipe is a cousin to this one of the same name.
 While that one uses Pitlay spices but not a tadka, this recipe uses sambar powder with a tadka.
 Both are pretty special and you should try them both.
 This one is closer to this Poritha Koottu with Tamarind.

-Would you like more Kuzhambu recipes?
-First, check our Poritha Kuzhambu dishes and Poritha Kootu recipes.
-Then try Moar Kuzhambu, Lentil Balls in a Spicy Gravy, and Vatral Kuzhambu.
+Similar recipes include Poritha Kuzhambu dishes and Poritha Kootu recipes.
+Try Plain Masiyal of Amaranth Leaves, Moar Kuzhambu, Lentil Balls in a Spicy Gravy, and Vatral Kuzhambu.

-Some popular Indian Soups include South Indian Cauliflower Soup, Two Gentle Mung Dal Soups, and A Light, Summery Tomato Soup.
+Some popular Indian Soups include Indian Potato and Tomato Soup, South Indian Cauliflower Soup, Two Gentle Mung Dal Soups, and A Light, Summery Tomato Soup.

 But why not browse all of our Kuzhambu recipes, and all Indian Soups?
 Or explore our Amaranth dishes, and our complete Indian Recipe Collection.
 Or take some time to check out our easy Early Autumn dishes.